 3 medium sweet potatoes, sliced into thin chips

-1 tablespoon of rapeseed oil
+1 tbsp of rapeseed oil

-2 teaspoons of cajun seasoning
+2 tsp of cajun seasoning

 3 large handfuls of mixed garden salad leaves